Wanli-HE/Plaspline/README.md

 2. If you want to do the quality control step,  your adapter file and your phix file must be input with real path of the two file; if your input is qc reads, you do not need input real path of <your adapter file> and <your phix file>, but have to, just give it a fake path, for example ./ (current folder path). and don`t forget change "--skip_qc " to "True", which means jump quality control step.

 3. the assembler defult is spades, you can also choose megahit as assembler, by input the params "--assembler megahit".

+4. in command line "Plaspline/bin/run_main.py" is relative path, if you are not running the command with same folder of Plaspline, you need to input absolute path (abs.path/Plaspline/bin/run_main.py)

 for more information, "python ~Plaspline/bin/run_main.py preprocessing -h"